pratt-snap/RedditTunes/README.md

 - Main : Springboot project to process incoming requests of user
 - processor : Springboot project as kafka consumer to process songs for user
-- ui : UI for application in UI
+- ui : Angular UI for application